sBurban/bimma_ca/README.md

   - Backend migration to another Tech stack.
   - Hosting the Schema files on a central registry for Microservices purposes

-# For Express and Apollo (default)

-> pnpm i ts-morph @nestjs/graphql @nestjs/apollo @apollo/server @as-integrations/express5 graphql

-[ERR_PNPM_IGNORED_BUILDS] Ignored build scripts: @apollo/protobufjs@1.2.8

-> pnpm approve-builds

--approve to run post-install scripts
-\-`pnpm-workspace.yaml` stores the approved builds for future quick installations (automation/deployment)

-> pn install

--If needed, install missing peer-dependencies (PNPM ignores them by default)

----

-Error Handling and Logging
+## Error Handling and Logging

-> $ pnpm install --save class-validator class-transformer

-- Added Global Interceptor for formatting REST responses
+- Added `Global Interceptor` for formatting REST responses
-- Added dedicated Logging to the App.
+- Added dedicated `class/service Loggers` to the App, so it's easier to identify where the logs come from.
-- NestJS has a default Global Exception-Filter for catching and formatting errors.
-Further customization is possible depending on requirements and priorities.
+- NestJS has a `default Global Exception-Filter` for catching and formatting errors.
+  Although it wasn't implemented in this assessment, further customization is possible depending on requirements and priorities.